1. Violence as scripting.

 These actions take forms that frequently suit the institutions’ own ends; events about diversity and sexual violence frequently become one more way to rake in the cash with no real systemic or structural change in sight—you know, the kind that would actually halt the profit-making machines of these institutions.
 When we put our work in the hands of institutions, we are giving them our trust.
 When they break it to support and sustain a capitalist enterprise that is only concerned with anti-racism and anti-patriarchy in the shallowest of terms, surely there must be consequences?

 There Are No Straightforward Answers

 Even though there are no easy answers about how to stage gendered violence without falling into racist patriarchal traps of representation, it is important to be aware of the challenges of such staging and writing.
-I wrote these thoughts partly as a manifesto, and as a call to action, but also as a toolkit for challenging patriarchal narratives in performance—whether they take form in a rehearsal space, a brainstorming session, or at a writing table.
+I wrote these thoughts partly as a manifesto, and as a call to action, but also as a tool kit for challenging patriarchal narratives in performance—whether they take form in a rehearsal space, in a brainstorming session, or at a writing table.
 The next time you feel the waves of patriarchy swelling up in a cultural conversation about gendered violence and performance, I hope you find these of some aid in stemming the tides.